Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> format

-A `format` is a pointer to a null-terminated multibyte string specifying how to interpret the value.
+A `format` is a pointer to a null-terminated multi byte string specifying how to interpret the value.
 It specifies the conversion format when outputting values.
-The format string conforms to C-style printf library functions, but depends on the espressif sdk implementation.
+The format string conforms to C-style printf library functions, but depends on the Espressif's SDK implementation.
 The conversion specification is valid only in **%s** format.
 (Left and Right justification, width are also valid.)

+### <i class="fa fa-caret-right"></i> post

+Specifies a tag to add behind the HTML code generated from the element.
+The default values is `AC_Tag_None`.

 ## How to coding for the elements